TiagoGoddard/CryptoApi/README.md

 Note also, that this filter is applied to all controller methods except `postInit` as I stated earlier - the output of this method should not be encrypted.

-See `Amegatron\Cryptoapi\Filters\OutgoingCryptFilter.php` if you are curious about how it does encryption and signing.
+See `TiagoGoddard\Cryptoapi\Filters\OutgoingCryptFilter.php` if you are curious about how it does encryption and signing.

 # Client-side example #

-Here is a C# example of client: https://github.com/Amegatron/CryptoApiExample
+Here is a C# example of client: https://github.com/TiagoGoddard/CryptoApiExample

 # Testing your CryptoApi #